 Built by Bell Aircraft, the X-1 was the first plane to fly faster than the speed of sound, thus breaking the “sound barrier,” a popular but fundamentally misleading term that spoke more to the romantic notion of the challenges of high speed flight than an insurmountable physical wall in the sky.

-As colorfully recounted in books and movies such as “The Right Stuff,” it was Oct.
-14, 1947 when Air Force Capt.
-Chuck Yeager, dinged-up ribs and all, climbed into the bright orange Glamorous Glennis and flew the X-1 into its moment in history.
+As colorfully recounted in books and movies such as “The Right Stuff,” it was October 14, 1947 when Air Force Captain Chuck Yeager, dinged-up ribs and all, climbed into the bright orange Glamorous Glennis and flew the X-1 into its moment in history.